KEY TAKEAWAYS

 Here’s a list of pre-existing conditions that a visitor insurance provider is unlikely to cover:

-Most insurance companies in Canada provide pre-existing condition coverage as a part of their visitors’ medical insurance policies, either included within the policy or as an optional add-on.
+Most insurance companies in Canada provide pre-existing condition coverage as part of their visitor medical insurance policies, either included within the policy or as an optional add-on.
+Companies like Manulife, Travelance, 21st Century, TuGo, etc., are some of the best insurance companies providing pre-existing coverage for visiting non-residents.

 What are my options if my pre-existing condition is not stable?

-This may put a significant financial strain on you so it’s ideal to start saving up in advance and have an emergency fund handy before you depart.
+This may put a significant financial strain on you, so it’s ideal to start saving up in advance and have an emergency fund handy before you depart.

 Additional tips for visitors with pre-existing conditions